Performance Optimization Guide

 Conclusion

 Performance optimization is an iterative process.
 Start with the simplest optimizations (like adding indexes) and measure the impact before moving to more complex strategies.
-Remember that premature optimization can lead to unnecessary complexity, so optimize based on actual performance measurements rather than assumptions.
+Remember that premature optimization can lead to unnecessary complexity.